Webhooks

 We use exponential backoff (factor 2.0), starting with a 1-second delay between attempts and doubling after each failure (1s → 2s → 4s → 8s, etc.).
 Retries continue for up to 72 hours, after which the webhook will no longer be attempted.

-Balance change webhooks trigger on every balance update—whether it's money moving between accounts or incoming/outgoing transactions.
+Webhooks trigger on every transaction update—whether it's money moving between accounts or incoming/outgoing transactions.

 Outgoing Webhook Example